andyxuca/andyxuca.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Andy, a student at Dartmouth College studying computer science.
 My research interests revolve around applications of AI/ML across subjects ranging from natural language processing to music.
-In my free time, I enjoy running, playing instruments, and watching TV shows.
+In my free time, I enjoy running, exploring the outdoors, playing instruments, and watching TV shows.
 My favorite is Game of Thrones, but I'm currently very into The Last of Us!

 Contact me through [email](andy.xu.26@dartmouth.edu) or [LinkedIn](https://www.linkedin.com/in/andyxu/)!